janakindl/calculator_coop_testcafe/README.md

 ## To run:
 https://testcafe.io/documentation/402635/guides/overview/getting-started
-1) Install TestCafe
+1) Make sure you have TestCafe installed
-2) Download node.js
+2) Make sure you have node.js installed

 ## To test:
 npm run test